Grape-Labs/gitbook/gspl/how-gspl-works.md

 - config: A public key reference to the parent GovBoardingConfig account.
 This field establishes the hierarchical relationship between the GovernanceEntry and its governing configuration.
 - governanceProgram: A public key identifying the program responsible for handling governance-related logic and interactions for this GovernanceEntry.
 - govAccountType: A string specifying the type or category of the GovernanceEntry, providing context for its purpose within the DAO.
 The fields value is of type "DAOType" and can currently hold one of two values, "Social" or "Finance".
-requestStatus: An enum-like field indicating the current status of the GovernanceEntry, such as "pending," "approved," or "rejected."
+- requestStatus: An enum-like field indicating the current status of the GovernanceEntry, such as:
+  - 0 -> "Pending"
+  - 1 -> "Approved"
+  - 2 -> "Rejected"
+  - 3 -> "Disabled"
-rank: A numerical value used to order or prioritize GovernanceEntries within a specific context.
+- rank: A numerical value used to order or prioritize GovernanceEntries within a specific context.
-parentLinks: A complex data structure (likely an array or map) defining relationships between GovernanceEntries, forming a hierarchical or graph-like structure.
+- parentLinks: A complex data structure (likely an array) defining relationships between GovernanceEntries, forming a hierarchical / graph-like structure.
-childRealms: A list of public keys representing child GovernanceEntries or sub-DAOs associated with this GovernanceEntry.
+- childRealms: A list of public keys representing child GovernanceEntries or sub-DAOs associated with this GovernanceEntry.
-name: A human-readable name or identifier for the GovernanceEntry.
+- name: A simple text name or identifier for the GovernanceEntry.
-metadataUri: A URI pointing to additional metadata or information related to the GovernanceEntry, stored off-chain.
+- metadataUri: A URI pointing to additional metadata or information related to the GovernanceEntry, stored off-chain.